simonesilvestroni/m2m-website/_posts/2023-03-20-releasing-an-album-as-an-independent-artist-pt2.md

   - 'personal'
   - 'social media'
 description: 'Three and a half years later, an analysis on how releasing my debut concept album had informed my journey as a person more than as an indie artist.'
+typora-root-url: ../
 syndication: true
 syndicate:
   - name: Mastodon
     url: https://indieweb.social/@m2m/110057816455118169
 ---
-{: .warning }
-[← Part 1](/blog/releasing-an-album-as-an-independent-artist-pt1/) was about what the album meant to me and a few considerations about what a successful release is and isn't.<br><br>I’ll explore now the release campaign, how we approached the concept of social media marketing, why it failed (for me) and what changed in the aftermath.

-Here’s the song _Unter Den Linden_, arranged with [Paolo Clementi](https://www.discogs.com/artist/2142806-Paolo-Clementi):

-{% include pattern-bandcamp.html size='bc-single' iframecode='<iframe style="border: 0; width: 100%; height: 42px;" src="https://bandcamp.com/EmbeddedPlayer/album=4002304498/size=small/bgcol=ffffff/linkcol=333333/track=449979971/transparent=true/"><a href="https://minutestomidnight.bandcamp.com/album/after-1989-a-trip-to-freedom">After 1989: A Trip To Freedom by Minutes to Midnight</a></iframe>' %}
+{% include pattern-bandcamp.html size='bc-single' iframecode='<iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=4002304498/size=large/bgcol=333333/linkcol=4ec5ec/tracklist=false/artwork=small/track=449979971/transparent=true/" seamless><a href="https://minutestomidnight.bandcamp.com/album/after-1989-a-trip-to-freedom">After 1989: A Trip To Freedom by Minutes to Midnight</a></iframe>' %}

-## The release campaign

 I hired [Christopher Carvalho of Unlock Your Sound](https://unlockyoursound.com/christopher-carvalho/) as a manager for *After 1989* way ahead of my ideal album release day, 9 November 2019.
 The date wasn’t randomly chosen, as it was a double anniversary: the fall of the Berlin Wall (30 years) and the [Kristallnacht](https://en.wikipedia.org/wiki/Kristallnacht) (81 years).

+## The release campaign

 Chris immediately devised a strict but doable schedule, involving me in the process through Trello and other collaborative tools.
 The first single, official music video and the connected promotion material — imagery, copy and the [electronic press kit](/epk/) — had to be ready a month in advance.
 We worked together in a professional yet friendly manner and nothing was a problem, as I was determined, focused and willing to do what needed to be done to achieve a good album launch.